Vaibhav-Sachdeva/Underdetermined-Blind-Signal-Processing/README.md

                                           s = n-dimensional source random vector with component density p(s) A = mixing matrix having independent columns each of unit norm
 </p>
 More sources are to be extracted from less observed mixtures in Underdetermined Blind Source Separation (n < m) without knowing both the sources and the mixing matrix.
-Blind Source Separation (BSS) is predominantly based on independent source assumptions.
+Blind Source Separation (BSS) is predominantly based on independent source assumptions.Assuming that statistically independent sources have at most one Gaussian variable, it is known that A is uniquely determined by x.
+The most commonly used algorithms are based on sparse sources that are correctly identified by a clustering of k-means.
+But, meanbased clustering can only classify the appropriate A if the data density approaches a delta 1 distribution.

+## Methods
+- Geometric Matrix Recovery
+- Blind Source Recovery (BSR)
+- K-Means
+- K-medoids